pubnow/pubnow-frontend/README.md

 - `ui` - Shared UI Components - Vue.js Components.
 - `admin` - The admin control panel frontend, built with Nuxt.js static.
 - `website` - The user website frontend, built with Nuxt.js SSR.

+### Hire me

+Looking for a developer to build your next idea or need a developer to work remotely?
+Get in touch: team@procolla.com